 Daptomycin is another alternative to vancomycin, but it has been less well studied and should not be used for pulmonary infections because it is inactivated by surfactant and therefore does not achieve sufficiently high concentrations in the respiratory tract.
-(See "Treatment of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults", section on 'Other agents'.)
+(See "Treatment of hospital-acquired and ventilator-associated pneumonia in adults", section on 'Other agents'.)

 Modifications to the regimen — Modifications to the antimicrobial regimen during the course of neutropenic fever can be made based upon the following principles :

 ●The initial treatment regimen should be modified based upon clinical and microbiologic data.

 ●Unexplained persistent fever in a patient who is otherwise stable rarely necessitates an empiric adjustment to the initial antibacterial regimen.
 However, if an infection is identified, the regimen should be adjusted accordingly.

 ●Documented infections (based on clinical findings and/or microbiologic data) should be treated with antibiotics that are appropriate for the site and susceptibility patterns of organisms that are isolated.

 ●If vancomycin or other gram-positive coverage was started initially, it may be stopped after two to three days if there is no evidence of a gram-positive infection.
 Vancomycin overuse has been associated with the development of resistance (eg, vancomycin-resistant Enterococcus spp).